kickstarter/android-oss/README.md

    Studio project` and select the project.
 Gradle will build the project.
 6. Run the app.
 Click `Run > Run 'app'`.
 After the project builds you'll be prompted to build or launch an emulator.
+7. The app will not load any data and will be blank because you do not have access to all of our dependencies (they are private).
+This is intended behavior.

 ## Documentation

 While we're at it, why not share our docs?
 Check out the